bahaidev/textbrowser/README.md

     the plug-in (from `files.json`). `applicableFieldLang` is the default lang when there is no target language or plugin lang; it is the `lang` of the applicable field.
-- `getFieldAliasOrName({locales, lf, targetLanguage, applicableField, applicableFieldI18N, meta, metaApplicableField, targetLanguageI18N})` -
+- `getFieldAliasOrName({locales, workI18n, targetLanguage, applicableField, applicableFieldI18N, meta, metaApplicableField, targetLanguageI18N})` -
     Called for each plug-in (after `getTargetLanguage`).
 Sets the `fieldInfo` `fieldAliasOrName` which is used for labeling the field.
 Besides properties shared with other methods, `getFieldAliasOrName` is passed